Hotels in Bloomington, Indiana

 Are there extended-stay hotels in Bloomington, Indiana?

-Yes — several extended-stay hotels are available in Bloomington, Indiana.
-Home2 Suites by Hilton Bloomington (1.4 mi) offers a full kitchen and on-site laundry.
-Candlewood Suites Bloomington by IHG (3.61 mi) offers a full kitchen and on-site laundry.
-Homewood Suites by Hilton Bloomington (3.69 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Bloomington (1.4 mi, from $160/night), Candlewood Suites Bloomington by IHG (3.61 mi, from $85/night), and Homewood Suites by Hilton Bloomington (3.69 mi, from $171/night) are all extended-stay properties in Bloomington, Indiana, with full kitchens and on-site laundry.

 Which hotels in Bloomington, Indiana are great for a weekend getaway?